 - What is causing the gap?

-West Side United believes that four impact areas – Economic Vitality, Education, Health & Healthcare and Neighborhood & Physical Environment – are the unlocks to reduce the life expectancy gap between downtown and the West Side of Chicago.
+West Side United believes that four impact areas – Economic Vitality, Education, Health & Healthcare and Neighborhood & Physical Environment – are the keys to reduce the life expectancy gap between downtown and the West Side of Chicago.

 Since 2017, we have made an impact across the board, including a few examples below: